Hardware (film): Plot

 Back at the apartment, the robot has reassembled itself using pieces of Jill's metal sculptures and recharged by draining her apartment's power network.
 It attempts to kill Jill, but she traps it in a room after the apartment's doors lock.
 Lincoln sees the robot close the blinds while trying to peep on Jill, and, after he briefly manages to open the apartment door, makes crude sexual advances towards her, and offers to override the emergency lock that traps them in her apartment.
 Lincoln dismisses her warnings of a killer robot, and, when he attempts to open Jill's blinds so that he can more easily peep on her, the M.A.R.K.
 13 brutally kills him.
 Jill flees into her kitchen, where she reasons that her refrigerator will hide her from the robot's infrared vision.
 She damages the robot before Mo, Shades, and the apartment's security team arrive and open fire on it, apparently destroying it.

 As Jill and Mo embrace, the M.A.R.K.
-13 drags her out a window, and she crashes into her neighbour's apartment.
+13 drags her out a window, and she crashes into her neighbor's apartment.
 Jill races back upstairs to help Mo, who is alone with the M.A.R.K.
 13. Overconfident, Mo engages the robot in battle, and it injects him with the same toxin that killed Alvy.
 Mo experiences euphoria and a series of hallucinations as he dies.
 After Jill re-enters her apartment, the M.A.R.K.
 13 sets her apartment doors to rapidly open and close; the security team die when they attempt to enter, and Shades is trapped outside.
 Jill hacks into the M.A.R.K.
 13's CPU and unsuccessfully attempts to communicate with it; however, she discovers the robot's weakness and lures the M.A.R.K.
 13 into the bathroom.
 Shades, who has managed to quickly jump through the doors, gives her time to turn on the shower.
 The M.A.R.K.
 13 short circuits and is finally deactivated.
 The next morning, a radio broadcast announces that the M.A.R.K.
-13 has been approved by the government, and it will be mass manufactured.
+13 has been approved by the government, and it will be mass manufactured, the nomadic scavenger is seen returning to the irradiated wasteland.